 She’s an avid gardener and nature observer.
 She has many interests: handwork, languages, music, traveling, hiking, birds, plants, insects, rocks and, of course, children.

 Keri grew up in North Texas and has a B.A. in Theatre and a minor in Photography from Stephen F. Austin State University.
 She has been a Parent-Child teacher at Great Oak for 3 years.
 In the summer of 2013 Keri attended Leading Parent-Child Classes: Nurturing the Development of Family at Sunbridge College.

 Sara Moon (Director)

-Kelsey is currently enrolled at The West Coast Insitute for Studies in Anthroposophy, for early childhood educator training.
+Kelsey is currently enrolled at The West Coast Institute for Studies in Anthroposophy, for early childhood educator training.
 She has also completed five years of course work in psychology, anthropology, and medical biology.
 She has worked with children her entire life and finds this is her true passion.

-Courtney graduated in May 2012 from Texas Tech University where she studied Human Development and Family Studies.
+Courtney graduated from Texas Tech University with a B.A. in Human Development and Family Studies.
 She has had a passion for children from a very young age.
 She couldn’t be more excited that she has found Great Oak and looks forward to continuing her training in Waldorf Education.